Trigger shape (callback)

 Follow the steps below to add a new callback trigger.

-Step 4 By default, the payload returned for a callback is expected in JSON format, so the content-type for callback responses will be set to JSON.
+By default, the payload returned for a callback is expected in JSON format, so the content-type for callback responses is set to JSON.
 If you require a different format, you can edit settings for the callback URL - for example:

 ...now you can update the expected format:

-Step 7 Ensure that your process flow is deployed and enabled - callbacks will not be made if this isn't done.
+When you're ready, ensure that your process flow is deployed and enabled.
+Callbacks will not be made if this isn't done.

 Last updated